amarula/dyndesign/README.rst

 When a merged class is instantiated with arguments, the constructor of each merging class is invoked, since constructors are excluded from being overloaded.
-Also, each constructor takes just the arguments it requires (i.e., the arguments in its signature), and no exception is raised for the exceeding arguments passed:
+Also, arguments passed to each constructor are adaptively filtered based on the constructor signature so that each constructor takes just the arguments it requires, and no exception is raised for the exceeding arguments passed:

 .. code:: python